raddaway/KP-Figura/README.md

 Currently I am planning to make several more, in order of completion

-1. Catto
-2. Hazmat suit
+1. Hazmat suit
+2. Hazzy
 3. Nightcrawler
-4.

 # Credits